Some of My Best Friends

-Some of My Best Friends (previously titled Macho Man and Me and Frankie Z before its television premiere) is an American sitcom television series created by Marc Cherry and Tony Vitale, that aired on CBS from February 28 until April 11, 2001.
+Some of My Best Friends (previously titled Macho Man and Me and Frankie Z before its premiere) is an American sitcom television series created by Marc Cherry and Tony Vitale, that aired on CBS from February 28 until April 11, 2001.
 The series was inspired by the film Kiss Me, Guido.
 The show was cancelled after only five of the seven produced episodes had aired.

 Synopsis

 Some of My Best Friends stars Jason Bateman as Warren, a mild-mannered gay writer living in Greenwich Village, and Danny Nucci as Frankie, his straight (and at first homophobic) roommate.
 Alec Mapa played Vern, Warren's flamboyant best friend, who lived upstairs from Warren and usually entered Warren's apartment by coming down the fire escape and through a window.
 Michael DeLuise portrayed Pino, Frankie's dimwitted best friend.
 Jessica Lundy appeared as Meryl, Warren's sister and the manager of the apartment building.
 Also seen on a recurring basis were Frankie's parents, Italian restaurateurs Connie (Camille Saviola) and Joe (Joe Grifasi).